 - Local Version Control System

 - Distributed Version Control Systems

 Local VCS, as the name suggests are Version Control Systems that track the changes to a file on a Local System.
 Usually, Local VCS would store the changes to a file in a Local Database.
 VCS, in general, have got advance these days.
 Instead of storing the new versions of the complete file, VCS now store only the difference between two versions.
 This saves memory cost.

-As shown in the image above, local database stores Version 1, Version 2 and so on.
+As shown in the image above, the local database stores Version 1, Version 2, and so on.
 These versions are groups of related files that have undergone changes since their last edit.